-Other patients have a history of difficult behaviour, even when there is no underlying problem to explain this.
-It can be possible with these patients to anticipate troublesome behaviour.
+Other factors which may contribute to aggression include communication problems, frustration, previous poor experience and unrealistic expectations.
+Patients may have a history of difficult behaviour, even when there is no underlying problem to explain this.
+It can be possible in such cases to anticipate problematic behaviour.

 Anticipating challenging behaviour

-Showing a willingness to listen, asking open ended questions and avoiding encroaching on the person’s personal space can also help to reduce tension.
+Showing a willingness to listen, asking open ended questions and avoiding encroaching on the person’s personal space may also help to calm the situation.
+Give careful thought to the layout of consulting rooms, or the use of panic alarms.
 NICE has published guidance on how to manage violence and aggression in a healthcare setting; this includes advice concerning staff training.

 The GMC, and the standard GP contract usually require a warning to have been issued before a patient is removed from a practice list.
 However, if there has been a threat of violence, or actual violence, it is appropriate to call the police and removal from the practice list without prior warning may then be possible.